swedenconnect/technical-framework/ELN-0606 - Entity Categories for the Swedish eID Framework.md

 __`http://id.elegnamnden.se/ec/1.0/loa3-pnr`__ specified as an entity attribute for a Service Provider or Identity Provider.*

-Three types of Entity Categories are used within the federation:
+Five types of Entity Categories are used within the federation:

 -   Service entity category – Identifiers for entity categories representing sets of requirements.